Aidan-Zamfir/normalizer/README.md

-## WIP CLI tool for quick data normalization
+## CLI tool for quick data normalization

+Currently a WIP